Temporary Work Visa UK

 Maintenance requirement: For maintenance requirements, you will need to supply proof of having at least £1270 of personal savings that you have held for a 90-day minimum period or rely on your A-rated Sponsor to supply you with an undertaking in respect of maintenance.

 Simply meeting the points requirement is not sufficient to succeed under this route.
 Other requirements you must meet include:

 - Genuine Temporary worker migrant test, which means you should be able to demonstrate knowledge of the role you are set to cover, show relevant skills, knowledge of the sponsor in the UK, provide an explanation on how you were recruited and any other information the Immigration officer might deem relevant.

 Apart from these general requirements, each Temporary worker visa sub-category has its own requirements.
-You should always consult with a specialist visa solicitors if you intend to come to the UK under any of the Temporary worker sub-categories, as each matter should be assessed against the specifics of the relevant sub-category.
+You should always consult with a specialist visa solicitor if you intend to come to the UK under any of the Temporary worker sub-categories, as each matter should be assessed against the specifics of the relevant sub-category.

 How long can I stay in the UK on a Tier 5 visa?

 The length you can stay in the UK on this visa will depend on what subcategory of Temporary Worker visa you have.

 - Creative worker visa, you will be granted leave for up to 12 months or the time given on your CoS plus 14 days before and after, whichever is shorter.
 You will be able to extend your leave for up to maximum of 12 months only if changing employer;